OctoPrint/OctoPrint/README.md

 in any way to make it better instead of just complaining about it -- this is an Open Source Project after all :)

-For information about how to go about making contributions of any kind, please see the project's [Contribution Guidelines](https://github.com/foosel/OctoPrint/blob/master/CONTRIBUTING.md).
+For information about how to go about submitting bug reports or pull requests, please see the project's [Contribution Guidelines](https://github.com/foosel/OctoPrint/blob/master/CONTRIBUTING.md).

 ## Installation